LUCKYS1NGHH/ChillPill-Shell/README.md

 ### Auto startup

-To auto-run at every time you start your hyprland, paste this code in your `~/.config/hypr/hyprland.lua` config file
+To auto-run at every time you start your Hyprland, paste this line in your `~/.config/hypr/hyprland.lua` config file

 ```
 hl.exec_cmd("chillpill-shell")